 Cross-training investment

 Strategic cross-training creates rostering flexibility.
-When more staff can perform more tasks, you have more options for efficient scheduling.
+When more staff can perform more tasks, you have more scheduling options.
 Identify skill gaps that limit flexibility and invest in closing them.

 Coverage requirements